mason-chase/crud-test-laravel/README.md

 ### Storage (Must)

-- Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `ulong` whichever store less space).
+- Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `bigInt unsigned` whichever store less space).

 ### Delivery (Must)
 - Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).